slz2003/RFCScope-/Errata_filtering/Result_manual/9868-13/packetizer_raw_output.md

 Revise Section 13 to explicitly differentiate between SAFE and UNSAFE options—for example, restrict the unmodifiable areas clause to SAFE options and clearly state that UNSAFE options may modify UDP user data and later options.

-**Severity:** Medium
-  *Basis:* The ambiguity may lead to misinterpretation by future option designers and could result in inconsistent implementations if UNSAFE options are improperly constrained.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Scope Expert: Issue-1
-- Structural Expert: Issue-1
-- Deontic Expert: Issue-1

 ---